nilsbenz/bnz-133-notify-backend/readme.md

-# JWT Express Starter
+# TBZ M133 | Notify Backend

-This project is a boilerplate for jwt implementations with node.js.
-It uses a mongodb which can be configured in src/server.js.
+This is a project we realized for module 133.
+It contains a backend server for an application called notify.

 ## `npm i`